apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 [Epoch 40] Train-acc: 0.945, loss: 0.354 | Val-acc: 0.955 | learning-rate: 4.219E-04 | time: 17.8
 [Finished] Test-acc: 0.952
 ```
-We trained the model using a [AWS P3.8XLarge instance](https://aws.amazon.com/ec2/instance-types/p3/) with 4 Tesla V100	GPUs.
-We were able to reach a test accuracy of 95.2% with 40 epochs in around 12 minutes.
+In the previous example output, we trained the model using an [AWS p3.8xlarge instance](https://aws.amazon.com/ec2/instance-types/p3/) with 4 Tesla V100 GPUs.
+We were able to reach a test accuracy of 95.5% with 40 epochs in around 12 minutes.
 This was really fast because our model was pre-trained on a much larger dataset, ImageNet, with around 1.3 million images.
 It worked really well to capture features on our small dataset.

-### Save fine-tuned model
+### Save the fine-tuned model

 We now have a trained our custom model.
 This can be serialized into model files using the export function.
 The export function will export the model architecture into a `.json` file and model parameters into a `.params` file.